A reminder of the background

 The UK Pensions Schemes Act 2021 (the Act) set out a regulatory framework for additional mandatory procedural steps to be taken in respect of specified corporate activity in circumstances where a corporate group supports a UK defined benefit pension scheme.
 Those additional requirements include obligations to notify the Pensions Regulator (the Regulator) and prepare a pensions impact statement (known as an ‘accompanying statement’).

 The regulatory framework in the Act, however, envisages detailed regulations setting out (amongst other things) the specific corporate activity to be caught by the new obligations and the timing triggers for the notifications and accompanying statements.
-The Department for Work and Pensions (DWP) published a consultation on those draft regulations last year and it had been expected that the new requirements would come into force in April 2022.
+The Department for Work and Pensions (DWP) published a consultation on those draft regulations in October 2021.
+Despite original indications that the new requirements would come into force in April 2022, the final regulations have still not been laid before Parliament and there is still no confirmation from the DWP on when corporate groups will need to start complying with the new requirements.

 Concerns about the regulations